My Garden Zone Is

 Flowering Ground cover plants need balanced fertilizer to thrive best

-Don’t over fertilize your flowering vines with a high-nitrogen fertilizer.
+Don't over-fertilize your flowering vines with a high-nitrogen fertilizer.
 If you do, you risk getting lots of leafy green growth at the expense of colorful flowers.

 So if you want to grab the best deals on flowering vines, our vast range of flowering vines is sure to contain something beautiful to suit your needs.
-Buy yours today from just $4.99.
+Buy yours today for just $4.99.

 Trumpet Vine - Campsis radicans

 The deciduous vine can reach lengths approaching 33 feet or more, with small, elliptical leaves.
-The leaves that darken from an emerald tint into a deep, forest green, rarely grow to more than a few centimeters.
+The leaves that darken from an emerald tint into a deep forest green rarely grow to more than a few centimeters.
 The Trumpet Vine's defining characteristic is its bright orange or red flower, trumpet-shaped with a yellow-lined interior, that appears at the tail end of the warm season.
 The dazzling color of the flower was eye-catching even to the early settlers of the North American continent, with colonists from Virginia transplanting the vine back to England as far back as the 1600s.

 Naturally growing in wooded settings and along riverbanks, the Trumpet Vine is now a popular addition in gardening and bird-watching.
 The colorful bell of the flower attracts the attention of hummingbirds, while a dense, thick covering of the vines is a popular nesting site for birds of all kinds.
 The vine is hardy too, ravenously so, and can quickly overtake its surroundings, not limited to other vegetation.
 Trumpet Vines have been known to devour fences, poles, and whole trees when left to their own devices.
-Fortunately, the pruning, necessary to keep the vine controlled, is the only maintenance the beautiful plant requires.
+Fortunately, the pruning necessary to keep the vine controlled is the only maintenance the beautiful plant requires.

 Trumpet Vines prefer warmer climates but will survive in northern areas, though the flowers in those regions tend towards the smaller side.
 After the flowering season, the Trumpet Vine produces seed pods that harden and split, releasing hundreds of tiny seeds.
 Additionally, when the weather warms, the vine's tendrils will begin to creep, latching on to surrounding surfaces.
-As long the growth of these vines is checked, they are an incredible addition to any garden or landscape.
+As long as the growth of these vines is checked, they are an incredible addition to any garden or landscape.